intel/libvpl/examples/interop/vpl-infer/README.md

     usermod -a -G render user1
     newgrp render
     ```
-    This sample is using Intel® DL Streamer docker image as base. (https://hub.docker.com/r/intel/dlstreamer)
+    This sample is using Intel® DL Streamer docker image as base from [DLStreamer docker hub](https://hub.docker.com/r/intel/dlstreamer)

 2. Set the target base image by platform: